auroraaawhatttt/inteaeaversion/Inteaea.md

 # Inteaea Status

-Inteaea is currently in it's beta, you can install it with ".t add inteaea3 {eval:{text:https://https://raw.githubusercontent.com/auroraaawhattt/inteaeaversion/refs/heads/main/inteaea }}" via the NotSoBot bot.
+Inteaea is currently in it's beta, you can install it with ".t add inteaea {eval:{text:https://https://raw.githubusercontent.com/auroraaawhattt/inteaeaversion/refs/heads/main/inteaea }}" via the NotSoBot bot.